freeCodeCamp/guide/src/pages/articles/certificates/escape-sequences-in-strings/index.md

 ---
-title: Escape Sequences In Strings
+title: Escape Sequences in Strings
 ---
 Quotes are not the only characters that can be escaped inside a string.
 Here is a table of common escape sequences: